keanumanson/FinTech-Homework-Casestudy/README.md

 *'ZipPay is a good bet for those customers who will need more time to gather up the money for their purchases.'* - Nigel Ewart, Digital Outlook.

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
+* Who is the Zip Co's intended customer?

 Zip has two intended customers, the retail customer and the retailer or merchant.
-Due to it being a payment/lending product, it facilitates the transaction between two the parties.
+Due to it being a payment/lending product, it facilitates the transaction between the two parties.

 Zip has over 2 million customers in Australia and New Zealand.